 There are a number of fungal diseases that result in a stem turning black on tomatoes.
 Amongst these is Alternaria stem canker, which is caused by the fungus Alternaria alternata.
 This fungus either already lives in the soil or spores have landed on the tomato plant when infected old tomato debris has been disturbed.
 Brown to black lesions develop at the soil line.
 These cankers eventually enlarge, resulting in the death of the plant.
 In the case of Alternaria stem canker, unfortunately, there is no treatment.
 However, Alternaria resistant varieties of tomatoes are available.

 Black stems on tomatoes may also be the result of Early blight.
 Alternaria solani is the fungus responsible for this disease and is spread in cool, humid weather, often after a period of rain.
-This fungus thrives in soil where infected tomatoes, potatoes or nightshades have grown.
-Symptoms include small black to brown spots under a half inch wide.
+This fungus thrives in the soil where infected tomatoes, potatoes, or nightshades have grown.
+Symptoms include small black to brown spots under a half-inch (1.5 cm.) wide.
 They can be on leaves or fruit, but more commonly on stems.
-In this case, a topical application of copper fungicide or Bacillus subtilis should clear the infection up and in the future practice crop rotation.
+In this case, a topical application of copper fungicide or Bacillus subtilis should clear the infection up.
+In the future, practice crop rotation.